sahilvora10/sahilvora10.github.io/_posts/2018-08-15-pcb_president.md

 ---
 layout: post
-title:  Promoted to President at The Photogrpahy Club, Manipal
+title:  Promoted to the position of President at The Photography Club, Manipal.
 date:   2018-08-15 16:40:16
 description: march & april, looking forward to summer
 tags: formatting links